-When the Magee Womens Research institution asked us to make a video for their 9-90 Research Summit we wanted to take an approach that didn’t rely on b-roll of people “doing” research.
+When the Magee Womens Research institution asked us to make a healthcare video for their 9-90 Research Summit, we wanted to take an approach that didn’t rely on b-roll of people “doing” research.
 How does one make a video about groundbreaking research without explicitly showing any groundbreaking research?

 The core of the 9-90 Research Summit is to bring together the best scientists in the world of women’s reproductive health and award a million dollar prize to the most groundbreaking research.
 The goal is to help fund and draw attention to an area of women’s health research that is underfunded or unnoticed.
 Armed with this, it was easy to answer Magee’s challenge.
 The summit is not about the research itself but rather about women, children, and the benefit to society as a result of years of exhaustive and extensive hard work of researchers.